 Because BPCI Advanced is the latest voluntary bundled payment program, providers are more knowledgeable about the opportunities to share savings than ever before.
 Today, participants in BPCI Advanced know which clinical episodes they should stick with long-term and many have engaged in efforts to incentivize performance with their physicians and post-acute providers through gainsharing.
 And while gainsharing (called Net Payment Reconciliation Amount (NPRA) Sharing in BPCI Advanced) isn’t as new of a concept as it was five years ago, physicians understand the potential and are keen to know the opportunities that exist for them – meaning they are upping the pressure on hospitals to gainshare.

-For those participating or those that plan to participate in BPCI Advanced, now is the time to engage with physicians and post-acute care providers who deliver high-quality care and can help organizations achieve savings in the model.
+For those participating in BPCI Advanced, specifically, now is the time to engage with physicians and post-acute care providers who deliver high-quality care and can help organizations achieve savings in the model.

 Here are three successful approaches to getting started.